-Refrigerated Air Dryers As a refrigerated air dryer chills compressed air to 33 – 40°F, water vapor condenses into a liquid.
-Then it is expelled from the system via a water trap and automatic drain.
-The cool, dry air is reheated to room temperature, exits the dryer, and into the production lines.
-This helps reduce condensation in the compressed air piping system.
-There are two types of refrigerated dryers – cycling and non-cycling.
-Non-Cycling Air DryersNon-Cycling air dryers allow the refrigeration circuit to run continuously.
-The temperature is controlled by the use of a hot gas bypass valve and the cycling action...
+What are the main differences between refrigerated and desiccant air dryers?
+Refrigerated Air Dryers A refrigerated air dryer chills the compressed air to 33 – 40 degrees Fahrenheit at which water vapor is condensed into a liquid and is then expelled from the system via a water-trap and automatic drain.
+The cool dry air then is typically re-heated to around room temperature before exiting the dryer and going to your production lines.
+This helps reduce condensation on the compressed air piping.
+There are two types of refrigerated dryers; cycling and non-cycling.
+Non-Cycling Air Dryers: Non-Cycling air dryers allow the refrigeration circuit...
 Read more »

 First of all, what is a VSD (Variable Speed Drive) rotary screw compressor and how is it different than a fixed speed rotary screw compressor?